PRATAP-KUMAR/gdm-extension/README.md

 cd gdm-extension
 sudo ./install.sh

-# Observation: Occassionaly when system is updated or due to someother system errors, this extension stops working.
+# Observation: Occassionaly when system is crashed or due to someother system errors, this extension stops working.
 In such a case you need to run `sudo ./install.sh` again.
 ```

 ### Preview of the gdm-extension (pics from Ubuntu 24.04 GDM Login Screen)